Category Archives: 1962 Films

 This leads to a series of bad events.

-Burn Witch Burn is a fun film- it does not take itself too seriously, despite the heavy subject matter.
+Burn Witch Burn is a fun film and doesn’t take itself too seriously, despite the heavy subject matter.
 Tansy certainly does not look like the stereotypical witch.
-She looks more like a PTA mom.
+She is more like a PTA mom.
 We almost cheer for her.

 At the same time, the film is not so over-the-top that it becomes ridiculous either.
-I found the film to be entertaining, but certainly not a masterpiece or at all scary.
+I found it entertaining, but not a masterpiece or scary.

 For instance, the plot thickens when some enormous eagle affixed on the front of the university building comes into play.
 Or the sinister university secretary’s motives are revealed.